fluxninja/aperture/docs/content/concepts/flow-control/selector/flow-label.md

 All the flow labels are used as labels of flow events.
 These events are rolled up and sent to the analytics database in the cloud.
 This allows:

-- for the flow labels to be used as filters,
+- For the flow labels to be used as filters or group bys
-- to see analytics for each flow label, eg. distribution of its values.
+- To see analytics for each flow label, eg. distribution of its values

 :::note